pyscripter/python4delphi/Demos/readme.txt

 Demo09	Making a Python module as a Dll
 Demo10_FireDAC Database demo using FireDAC
 Demo11	Using Threads inside Python
-Demo16	Using a TDelphiVar or Module methods ?
-(Kylix ready) Demo17	Using variant arrays of 2 dimensions (Kylix ready) Demo18	C++ Builder: using the Python Dll in a console application Demo19	C++ Builder: this is a replicate of the Delphi Demo05 Demo20	C++ Builder: this is a replicate of the Delphi Demo08 Demo21	Using Events in TPythonModule or TPythonType (Kylix ready) Demo22	Using Threading, Windows Console and Command line arguments (Kylix ready) Demo23	Using Threading and Delphi log window.
-(Kylix ready) Demo24	Using TAtomPythonEngine (Deprecated since Delphi 6, See VarPyth instead) Demo25	Using VarPyth.pas (Kylix ready)
+Demo16	Using a TDelphiVar or Module methods
+Demo17	Using variant arrays of 2 dimensions
+Demo18	C++ Builder: using the Python Dll in a console application Demo19	C++ Builder: this is a replicate of the Delphi Demo05 Demo20	C++ Builder: this is a replicate of the Delphi Demo08 Demo21	Using Events in TPythonModule or TPythonType Demo22	Using Threading, Windows Console and Command line arguments Demo23	Using Threading and Delphi log window
+Demo25	Using VarPyth.pas
 Demo26	Demo8 revisited to allow the new Python type to be subclassed Demo27	Container indexing
-Demo28	Iterator (Kylix ready)
+Demo28	Iterator
 Demo29	Using Python Imaging Library (PIL)
-Demo30	Using Named Parameters (Kylix ready)
+Demo30	Using Named Parameters
-Demo31	Using WrapDelphi to access Delphi Form attributes (Requires Delphi5 or later) Demo32	Demo08 revisited using WrapDelphi (Requires Delphi7 or later) Demo33  Using Threads inside Python
+Demo31	Using WrapDelphi to access Delphi Form attributes Demo32	Demo08 revisited using WrapDelphi
+Demo33  Using Threads inside Python
 Demo34  Dynamically creating, destroying and recreating PythonEngine.
 Uses PythonVersions